In the midst of all the fun connecting with family and friends via apps, walls, and photo albums…Read more

 This means a lot of marketers–particularly smaller businesses–need to start prioritizing Facebook.
 Here are four reasons why:

-- Leverage first-party data: Facebook’s custom audiences allow advertisers to upload customer-relationship-management data in order to match customer information to Facebook users.
+Leverage first-party data: Facebook’s custom audiences allow advertisers to upload customer-relationship-management data in order to match customer information to Facebook users.
 LinkedIn doesn’t offer this yet.
 Secondly, advertisers have the ability to retarget site visitors on Facebook given proper pixel placement, but not on LinkedIn.
-On Facebook,
+On Facebook, Continue Reading

 Facebook will release its financial results for the fourth quarter of 2016 and the full year after market close Wednesday, Feb.
 1.